true1ann/Extended-Bogeys-Borked/README.md

 - Some parts of Create's code was used in this project, which is licensed under the **MIT license**, check their [license](https://github.com/Creators-of-Create/Create/blob/mc1.18/dev/LICENSE) for more info.

-## Disclaimer
+# Disclaimer
-**_This is an unofficial fork of Extended Bogeys, there will be bugs that might take a while to fix (I am very new to minercaft modding)._**
-**_Meaning, that some issue may take longer than usual to fix, but I am and will be actively maintaining this fork until a stable official release for EB comes out_**

-**If you have any issues, please use the issue tracker, or message @weidos.oddities (me) on discord (dont bug the main devs, that won't resolve the issues as they aren't the ones maintaining this fork)**
+**_This is an unofficial fork of Extended Bogeys, there will be bugs that might take a while to fix (I am very new to minecraft modding).<br><br>Meaning, that some issue may take longer than usual to fix, but I will be actively maintaining this fork until a stable official release for Extended Bogeys comes out_<br><br>If you have any issues, please use the issue tracker, or message @weidos.oddities (me) on discord (dont bug the main devs, that won't resolve the issues as they aren't the ones maintaining this fork)**